Europe's largest vulture

 |Left in the wild||2,381 – 2,654|

 |Diet||Feeding on carrion from medium-sized or large mammal carcasses such as rabbits, wild and domestic herbivores|

-Features: The cinereous vulture is one of the heaviest and largest raptors in the world.
+The Cinereous Vulture is one of the heaviest and largest raptors in the world.
 It is a dark brown and broad-winged species with a slightly wedge-shaped tail.
-The bald head and neck are a bluish gray, with a fluffy collar which is lighter in older birds.
+The bald head and neck are a bluish-grey, with a fluffy collar which is lighter in older birds.
 In many countries, this bird is called ‘monk vulture’, because of it’s upright standing neck feathers that resemble the hood of a monk.

-Behaviour: The cinereous vulture nests in trees and sometimes on cliffs.
+The cinereous vulture nests in trees and sometimes on cliffs.
 Like most other vultures, cinereous vultures are monogamous.
 Couples build huge nests that are reused each year.
 Eggs hatch in 50-55 days.
-Cinereous vultures have a specialized type of hemoglobin in their blood, allowing them to effectively absorb oxygen even at great heights.
+Cinereous vultures have a specialised type of haemoglobin in their blood, allowing them to effectively absorb oxygen even at great heights.
 On thermal winds they ‘float’ to these great heights in search of carcasses.